-17th Claremont-UC Undergraduate Conference on the European Union
+20th Undergraduate Research Conference on the European Union

-The European Union Center of California announces its 17th annual Claremont-University of California Undergraduate Research Conference on the European Union.
+The European Union Center of California announces its 20th annual Undergraduate Research Conference on the European Union.
 This is the oldest and largest academic conference in the United States dedicated to undergraduate research on European Union topics.

 This conference is hosted by the European Union Center of California, Scripps College.
-Special thanks go out to our co-sponsors: The Institute of European Studies at the University of California at Berkeley; European Union Center of Excellence at UC Berkeley; Institute of Slavic, East European, and Eurasian Studies at UC Berkeley; BYU Center for the Study of Europe, the David M. Kennedy Center for International Studies at BYU, European Union Center of Excellence of Seattle at the University of Washington, and Colorado European Union Center of Excellence at the University of Colorado.
+Special thanks go out to our co-sponsors and partners: Pomona College; Pitzer College; The Institute of European Studies at the University of California at Berkeley; European Union Center of Excellence at UC Berkeley; Institute of Slavic, East European, and Eurasian Studies at UC Berkeley; BYU Center for the Study of Europe, the David M. Kennedy Center for International Studies at BYU, and European Union Center of Excellence of Seattle at the University of Washington.

 Topics and Paper Format

-The Claremont-UC Undergraduate Research Conference Journal is an open access journal and compiles outstanding research papers by undergraduate students presented at the Claremont-UC Undergraduate Research Conference on the European Union.
+The Claremont-UC Undergraduate Research Conference Journal on the European Union is an open access journal and compiles outstanding research papers by undergraduate students presented at the Undergraduate Research Conference on the European Union.
 Typically 8-12 of the best papers are selected for publication by participating faculty discussants and the EU Center staff.
-Previous publications can be viewed via the digital version, http://scholarship.claremont.edu/urceu/.
+Previous publications can be viewed via the digital version at http://scholarship.claremont.edu/urceu/.

-In addition to publication in the Conference Journal, the EU Center of California and some of its partner institutions will be offering awards for the top two papers with summer study tours to Europe.
+In addition to publication in the Conference Journal, the EU Center of California is pleased to offer special travel & study awards for the top two papers and/or presentations.

 Conference Fees and Travel Expenses

-The Center will cover hotel room for 2 nights and conference meals for accepted participants.
+There is no registration fee to attend the conference.
+The EU Center of California will also cover hotel room for 2 nights and conference meals for accepted participants.
 Participants are responsible for arranging and paying for their own travel.